SwippyA/My-portfolio/README.md

 - **React**: For building the user interface with reusable components.
 - **Vite**: A fast build tool for optimizing and bundling the project.
 - **Framer Motion**: For adding animations and transitions.
-- **CSS**: For styling the layout and design.
+- **Tailwind**: For styling the layout and design.
 (You can use CSS modules, Sass, or any CSS-in-JS solution as preferred.)

 ## Customization